Willys: Jeep

 an engine that could develop 15 horsepower at 4,400 r.p.m. and run for 150 hours without failure.
 What he started with was an engine that developed 48 horsepower at 3,400 r.p.m., and could run continuously for only two to four hours ...
 It took Barney Roos two years to perfect his engine, by a whole complex of revisions that included closer tolerances, tougher alloys, aluminum pistons, and a flywheel reduced in weight from fifty-seven to thirty-one pounds.

 American Bantam was the sole manufacturer of serial production jeeps delivered to the US Army in 1940.
 Ford, American Bantam, and Willys all manufactured jeeps for the US Army in 1941.
 Production of the Willys MB, commonly called a jeep, began in November 1941.
 Ford, American Bantam, and Willys together produced 8,598 units in 1940.
 Willys–Overland ranked 48th among United States corporations in the value of World War II military production contracts.
 In total, 647,870 military Jeeps were manufactured by the end of World War II, 362,841 by Willys, 280,448 by Ford and 2,675 by American Bantam.

 The word "Jeep" was first used to describe US Army "midget cars" in a January 1941 newspaper article, mentioning "Bantam" as the manufacturer.
 In January 1941 American Bantam was the only manufacturer that had actually fulfilled purchase orders to deliver jeeps to the US Army.
 Some people believe "jeep" is a phonetic pronunciation of the abbreviation GP, but Ford did not start manufacturing jeeps until February 1941, after news of "jeeps" made by "Bantam" had already been widely reported in the newspapers nationwide.
-The Ford designation "GP" did not stand for "General Purpose", supposedly the "G" signifying government contract vehicle and "P" indicating the 80-inch wheelbase reconnaissance car.
-Ford may have chosen the letters GP because Bantam vehicles were already being called "jeeps", even in early 1941.
+The Ford designation "GP" did not stand for "General Purpose"; instead, supposedly the "G" signified government contract vehicle and "P" indicated the 80-inch wheelbase reconnaissance car.
+Ford may have chosen the letters "GP" because Bantam vehicles were already being called "jeeps", even in early 1941.

 The first documented use of the word "Jeep" was the name of the character Eugene the Jeep in the Popeye comic strip, known for his supernatural abilities (e.g., walking through walls).
 It was also the name of a small tractor supplied to the U.S. Army by Minneapolis-Moline in 1937.
 Whatever the source, the name stuck and on February 13, 1943, Willys–Overland filed a trademark application on the use of the term "Jeep" with the U.S. Patent Office.
 After several denials by the patent office and appeals by Willys–Overland, the trademark "Jeep" was finally awarded to the company on June 13, 1950.

 Willys also built 1292 airframes for the JB-2 Loon.